How to Get More REM Sleep Naturally

 Image of Man Sleeping

-Many people often ignore how vital sleep is.
+Many people often ignore how important sleep is.
 They only realize this when they are awake at night, struggling to fall asleep.

-As someone who values natural wellness, I believe better sleep can significantly improve your health and mood.
+As someone who values natural wellness, I believe better sleep can significantly improve your health, mood and, heart rate.
 This is especially true for REM (Rapid Eye Movement) sleep.

 Understanding REM and Deep Sleep: Why They Matter